wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 	    <span class="css-float-ex4-blue">Span 2</span>
 	</div>

-Applying `overflow: hidden` ensures that that our `.container` pushes down to the appropriate height.
+Applying `overflow: hidden` ensures that our `.container` pushes down to the appropriate height.

 ### Relative Positioning
 *Relative positioning* can be used if you require a greater degree of control over where elements are positioned on your webpage.
 As the name may suggest to you, relative positioning allows you to position an element *relative to where it would otherwise be located.* We make use of relative positioning with the `position: relative;` property and value pairing.
 However, that's only part of the story.